of graduate employers say relevant experience is essential to getting a job with them

-As this is a 2-year study programme, you will need to be aged 16-18 to apply for this course.
+As this is a 2-year study programme, you will need to be aged 16 to 18 to apply for this course.

 Currently, T-level courses are only funded for learners who are under the age of 19 at the point of enrolment.
 However, the government is currently reviewing the T-level pathway for mature learners, which we hope will be available in the future.
 If you would like to apply for a related course, please consider Access to Higher Education Diploma (Social Science and Health).

 T-level courses require you to complete a minimum of 315 hours (approximately 45 days) on placement over the two years.
 You will be required to work with our hired@UCB team to secure your placement.

 Students who achieve 56 UCAS points or more from this qualification, will automatically be guaranteed a place on a degree course at University College Birmingham.
 Some undergraduate courses require additional entry requirements, so applicants are advised to check entry requirements before applying.

 To achieve this qualification, you must demonstrate your achievement of the Core Component and Occupational Specialism Component.

 - Two practical activities assessments – one for the core: Supporting Healthcare, and one for the occupational specialism